payeezy/payeezy_direct_API/payeezy_python/example/README.md

 # Payeezy python bindings

+# German Direct Debit Transactions (NEW) -
+*	Purchase Void - POST API
+*	Purchase Refund - POST API
+*	Credit API

 <<<<<<< HEAD
-This is version payeezy 1.0 with which you could use transactions into your project using following steps
+This is version payeezy 2.0 with which you could use transactions into your project using following steps

  Download and install Requests 2.3 from the link below which is a dependancy for Payeezy. https://github.com/kennethreitz/requests